rayd1893/AirBnB_clone/web_static/README.md

-# AirBNB Clone - Web Static
+# AirBNB Clone - Web Statics

+During this project we use HTML and CSS